-As with all lab reports, your answers will either take the form of R functions or short written responses (submitted together in a Word document).
-The R functions should be stored in an R script file (‘.R’ extension).
-No need to use any specific naming conventions for your files as long as you submit via WebCampus.
+As with all lab reports, your answers will either take the form of R functions or short written responses (submitted via WebCampus).
+The R functions should be saved in an R script file (‘.R’ extension) and uploaded via WebCampus.
+See WebCampus for the due date for this lab.

 In this lab we will be applying a Bayesian approach to model fitting using the same myxomatosis dataset and data generating model that we used in the previous lab (lab 3: maximum likelihood inference).
-To do this, we’ll be using the program JAGS (Just Another Gibbs Sampler).
+To do this, we’ll be using the program ‘stan’ which is currently one of the most popular “probabilistic programming languages” (PPL).
+Other PPLs you may encounter include BUGS (one implementation of which is called “JAGS”), and “pyMC” (a python package for Bayesian inference).

-To familiarize ourselves with the BUGS language, let’s look at some BUGS code (for our favorite myxomatosis dataset).
+To familiarize ourselves with the stan language, let’s look at some stan code (for our favorite myxomatosis dataset).

 model {